AmplitudeAudio/sdk/docs/content/docs/project-setup/02-engine-config.md

 ---
-title : Engine Configuration
+title: Engine Configuration
 description: Amplitude has been built in a way to let you have complete freedom on the behavior of the engine at runtime.
-You can create several configuration file per device (pc, mobile, console), per platform (Windows, Android, XBOX, PlayStation), or any other criteria your project have to suit with, then pick and load the right settings file at runtime.
+You can create several configuration files per device (PC, mobile, console), per platform (Windows, Android, XBOX, PlayStation), or any other criteria your project has to suit, then pick and load the right settings file at runtime.
 menu:
   docs:
     parent: project-setup